 How to Comply with CMMC

-The CMMC framework requires all companies seeking compliance to work with an accredited and independent third-party organization called a "CMMC Third Party Assessment Organization" or C3PAO.
+The CMMC framework requires all companies seeking compliance to be assessed by an accredited and independent third-party organization called a "CMMC Third Party Assessment Organization" or C3PAO.
 A C3PAO is trained and accredited to perform CMMC assessments.
-As of May 14, 2020, the requirements for becoming a C3PAO are not yet established, and there are no approved C3PAO companies yet.
+As of May 5, 2021, there are no certified C3PAOs eligible to perform assessments.

 Companies operating in federal supply chains need to be certified by a third-party organization (C3PAO) who will assess the company's level of compliance with CMMC.
-DoD contracts specify to which level a company must comply (levels 1-5).
-CMMC will be introduced in new RFIs and RFPs starting in 2020.
+DoD contracts specify to which level a company must comply (Levels 1-5).
+Starting in 2020, CMMC can be introduced in new RFIs and RFPs.
 By 2026, all DoD contracts will include CMMC instead of NIST 800-171.

 With the adoption of CMMC, there is no longer an option for self-attestation to be eligible to participate in DoD contracts.